 A LITTLE BIT ABOUT MYSELF AND WHY I CREATED THE PLANTED VEGAN . . .

 Back in high school, I fell in love with cooking when I became a vegetarian.
 I was the only vegetarian in my family so I often cooked dinner for myself, resulting in not only teaching myself how to cook but developing my love to cook.
 After deciding that I didn’t want to go to culinary school, I slowly discovered my love for health and nutrition.
 I knew that my love of cooking could be paired perfectly with my love for nutrition, so I decided to attend Appalachian State University and major in Nutrition and Dietetics.

 I graduated in August 2016 after completing a 300 hour undergraduate internship with community nutrition.
-Rather than jumping straight into a graduate program or Dietetic Internship (which would allow me to become a practicing dietitian) I’ve decided to live another year in Boone and continue to grow this blog while working somewhere that is TBD.
-Within the next year (or two) I hope to start Dietetic Internship so I will be able to practice as a dietitian.
+Within the next year or so I hope to start a Dietetic Internship so I will be able to practice as a dietitian.
 After that, my plans are a little fuzzy, but I hope to end up somewhere in the middle of my two passions: nutrition and culinary arts.

 I created this blog to share my passions with you!
 This blog is a place for me to post my recipes, experiences, advice/tips, and just share some nutrition knowledge I’ve learned and found useful over the years.